Frimkron/mud-pi/CONTRIBUTING.md

 Check to see if someone already reported this [bug]() already exists.
 If so then leave a comment on that issue.
 If not, please provide a detailed description of the bug.
 Include what was happening before the error, all settings, and test results.
 This helps us more quickly identify and solve any problems.
 Create an **[Issue]()** with the description and add a bug label.
 We will do our best to respond quickly to it.

+### Testing your own Server

+To test server code on your own machine, run

+	python MuddySwamp.py

+Then with a telnet client, you will connect to the following IP like so:

+	telnet 127.0.0.1 1234

+For contributors working on server code, make sure you test changes like so before submitting changes.
 ### Request a Feature

 Check to see if the feature is already listed in our [TODO.md](docs/TODO.md).
 If it's not, describe the feature and why it would be beneficial.
 Create an **[Issue]()** with this description and add a feature enhancement label.
 We will do our best to respond quickly to it.